- Anatomy Of a Poly Deer Fence

 Fence Tensioning Kits

 Monofilament wire adds security and can be placed on the top and bottom of the fence to increase longevity of the fence.
 Use either 8 gauge or 12 gauge monofilament tensioning.

 Stake down the fence with ground stakes for added garden security to stop digging deer and rabbits from sneaking underneath the fence.
-There are two types of ground stakes: Kinked Ground Stakes and Rebar Ground Stakes.
+There are two types of ground stakes: Kinked Ground Stakes and Rebar Ground Stakes are the fence stakes for sale on Deerbusters.com.
 If you are an avid camper, Kinked Ground Stakes may look similar to a camping tent stake.
 Kinked Ground Stakes are best used in average soils, whereas Rebar fence stakes are suggested for soils that are rocky or hard.

 Deer have poor vision; and if they are running, they may not detect the fence in front of them.
 For this reason, installers can add a warning banner every 10 feet at a height of 3-4" above the ground.
 Warning Banners ensure that the deer will stop before ramming into the garden fence.

 Deerbusters HD round line posts are made from galvanized steel to match the exterior of the fence.
 Fence line posts should be installed every 15-20 feet for best stability.